zdrawku/SBR/README.md

-# Strategic Bitcoin Reserve Newsletter
+# Strategic Bitcoin Reserve Website
-Welcome to SBR the Strategic Bitcoin Reserve Newsletter Our mission is to curate and share legitimate Bitcoin-related updates, sourced from trusted platforms like CoinDesk, The Block and Bitcoin Magazine.
+Welcome to SBR the Strategic Bitcoin Reserve site
+Our mission is to curate and share legitimate Bitcoin-related updates, sourced from trusted platforms like CoinDesk, The Block and Bitcoin Magazine.

 Our primary goal is not to focus on NFTs but to actively search for impactful news and foster informed discussions about Bitcoin's Strategic Reserve Development.